mrwickpmf/upbringoslk/README.md

 -> '/createinvoice' api end point (POST METHOD) is used to store transaction of customers
      and their purchases in different shops

-->'/invoice/:id/' api end point   to retrieve the invoices based on their id
+->'/invoice/:id/' api end point (GET METHOD)   to retrieve the invoices based on their id

 -> link- https://upbringslk.herokuapp.com/ frontend html page to create transcation from browser instead of api